JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/testing.md

 -	The “Profile” link should router link the user to the User-profile page.
 -	The “Matches” link should router link the user to the Matches page.
 -	The “Settings” heading should contain a hover over dropdown menu with two router linked headings, “About Us” and “Logout”.
--	In the centre of the page should be an html section containing cascading profile information the user provided in the register type form, pulled, and displayed from the API.
+-	In the centre of the page should be an HTML section containing cascading profile information the user provided in the register type form, pulled and displayed from the API.
 This includes profile picture, Preferred Name, Location, Gender, Age, Religion, Contact Number, University Course, Budget, BIO.
 -	The component should also to the right of the profile picture contain an <b>EDIT</b> button.
 -	Once clicked, this <b>EDIT</b> button should router link to the “Edit Profile” page.